 - It may help extend life, primarily if performed correctly

 - May cause impotence (also known as erectile dysfunction (ED), the inability to get an erection of sufficient quality to penetrate or to fulfill the sexual act)

-- May cause incontinence (loss of urinary control)
+- It may cause incontinence (loss of urinary control)

-- May cause narrowing of the urethra, making urination difficult
+- It may cause narrowing of the urethra, making urination difficult

 - 20% incidence of morbidity

 External beam radiation is a treatment for prostate cancer that uses a machine to deliver high-energy rays.
 It works on the DNA, which is contained in all living cells.
 DNA controls the ability of cells to divide.
 Cancer cells harm us because they continue to divide without stopping.
 The energy from radiation machines is so vital that it can damage the DNA in cancer cells, causing them to die or be unable to divide.
 Prostate cancer is most commonly treated using gamma rays.
 However, treatment can also be accomplished with alpha, beta, proton, and neutron particles.
 External Beam Radiation can be used to treat prostate cancer that has not spread beyond the prostate (Stages T1 and T2)

 - Often used in combination with hormone therapy if cancer cells have spread beyond the prostate to nearby tissues (Stage T3) or if the cancer is an intermediate risk (PSA 10-20 ng/ml, Gleason 7, T2B)

 - It may be used for pain relief in prostate cancer that is no longer responding to hormone therapy and has spread to other tissues in the body, primarily bones (Stage M+)